PramodMGowda05/Trust_Lens/LOCAL_SETUP_INSTRUCTIONS.md

     pip install -r requirements.txt
     ```

-5.  **Add Your Custom Models**: Place your trained `.joblib` or `.pkl` model files inside the `src/backend/ml_service/models/` directory.
-The application is configured to load `embedder.joblib` and `clf.joblib` by default.
-If your files have different names, you will need to update the `ModelBundle.load()` method in `src/backend/ml_service/ml/model.py`.

-6.  **Run the ML Service**: Start the Uvicorn server to run the FastAPI application.
-It will run on `http://localhost:5001`.
+## Step 4: Train Your Custom ML Model

+Before running the service, you need to train your model.
+We have provided a sample dataset and a training script.

+1.  **Run the Training Script**: From the `src/backend/ml_service` directory (with your virtual environment still active), run the `train.py` script.
     ```bash
+    python train.py
+    ```

+2.  **Review the Output**: The script will load the `data/sample_reviews.csv`, train the models, show you evaluation metrics (like accuracy and a classification report), and save two files: `embedder.joblib` and `clf.joblib` into the `src/backend/ml_service/models/` directory.

+3.  **(Optional) Use Your Own Data**: To train on your own data, simply replace `data/sample_reviews.csv` with your own CSV file.
+Make sure it has the same format: a `text` column for the review and a `label` column with `genuine` or `fake` values.

+## Step 5: Run the Python ML Service

+Now that you have your trained models, you can start the backend service.

+1.  **Run the ML Service**: In the same terminal (inside `src/backend/ml_service` with the virtual environment active), start the Uvicorn server.
+    ```bash
     uvicorn app:app --reload --port 5001
     ```
     Keep this terminal window open.
-The ML service is now running and ready to accept requests from the frontend.
+The ML service is now running on `http://localhost:5001` and is ready to accept requests from the frontend.

-## Step 4: Run the Next.js Frontend
+## Step 6: Run the Next.js Frontend

 Go back to your first terminal (at the project root).
 Run the following command to start the Next.js development server.